pawa80/utm-link-crafter/replit.md

   - Logo always links back to home page for consistent navigation
   - Implemented responsive design with proper spacing and hover effects
   - Enhanced visual brand consistency across the entire application
+  - Updated main heading on HomePage from "UTM Link Builder" to "UTM Builder" for consistent branding

 ## User Preferences